gauenk/svnlb/README.md

 -----

 We expect the noisy input image to be shaped `(channels,nframes,height,width)` with pixel values in range `[0,...,255.]`.
 The color channels are ordered RGB.
-Common noise levels include 10, 20, 50, etc.
+Common examples of noise levels are 10, 20 and 50.

 ```python